-How a business does that can be varied.
+How a business adopts agile can be varied.
 Agile Methodology was designed to fast track the understanding of doing those 4 points, and with it comes some great process and tools to get there a lot faster.

-Evan suggests that if you aren’t getting the results then “get together as a team on a semi-regular basis and consider together if there is a way you could have done things better”.
+We suggest that if you aren’t getting the results then get together as a team on a semi-regular basis and consider together if there is a way you could have done things better.

 In practice, though, it is far easier to adopt an existing implementation model for agile and adapt it for your businesses needs than it is to develop your own model starting from fundamental principles.”

-“Agile ceremonies and artefacts have been developed to align and communicate in ways which are effective both in time and quality.”
-Steve Walton says.
+“Agile ceremonies and artefacts have been developed to align and communicate in ways which are effective both in time and quality,” Steve Walton, a principal in Melbourne says.

-As Chelsea Bates, our principle in Melbourne says – “Ceremonies alone do not make a team agile but they do help teams live out the cultural norm of a new way of working using agile principles.”
+As Chelsea Bates, our Managing Director in Victoria says – “Ceremonies alone do not make a team agile but they do help teams live out the cultural norm of a new way of working using agile principles.”